MisterMiro/sylt/README.md

 A dynamic scripting language inspired mainly by Lua, Rust, and F#.
 The implementation is written in C99.
-I wrote the majority of it on my phone while I was feeling down.

 Early work in progress.